Nature of the Work:

-- A PhD in neuroscience, biology or related fields is required.
+- A PhD in neuroscience, biology or related fields is required

-- Experience in preparing and maintaining in vitro biological cell preparations (ideally dissociated cultures and brain slices).
+- Experience in preparing and maintaining in vitro biological cell preparations (ideally dissociated cultures and brain slices)

-- An asset would be experience in assessing effect of pharmacological agents on cells and tissues, preferably neuronal in origin.
+- An asset would be experience in assessing effect of pharmacological agents on cells and tissues, preferably neuronal in origin

-- An asset would be experience in theoretical and experimental aspects of light emission from biological systems.
+- An asset would be experience in theoretical and experimental aspects of light emission from biological systems

 - An asset would be knowledge of quantum mechanics.

-- Ability to communicate effectively with internal and external stakeholders.
+- Ability to communicate effectively with internal and external stakeholders

-- Capable of assisting expansion and development of research projects in biophoton research.
+- Capable of assisting expansion and development of research projects in biophoton research

-- A high level of effective time and project management, personal initiative, communications skills and teamwork.
+- A high level of effective time and project management, personal initiative, communications skills and teamwork

-- Ability to travel nationally and internationally.
+- Ability to travel nationally and internationally

 - Knowledge of university policies and procedures is an asset.

 The candidate will primarily be responsible for operation of an experimental setup designed to detect single photons (biophotons) from biological samples.
 Biological samples to be investigated will include living tadpoles and various neuron culture assemblies.
 Biophoton emission will be investigated using pharmacological and possibly electrophysiological approaches.
-The incumbent will also be responsible for the analysis and interpretation of the data, working with the teams at uCalgary and National Research Council.
+The incumbent will also be responsible for the analysis and interpretation of the data, working with the teams at U. Calgary and the NRC.
 The incumbent will design, implement, and consult with the Principal Investigator on projects and programs.
-The candidate will be expected to identify and pursue new research opportunities aligned with the overall vision of the project.
+The candidate will be expected to identify and pursue new research opportunities aligned with the overall vision of the lab.

-- The candidate will provide training of undergraduate and graduate students in experimental and theoretical research techniques, as well as presentation skills(written and oral).
+The candidate will provide training of undergraduate and graduate students in experimental and theoretical research techniques, as well as presentation skills(written and oral).

 - Publish/present research accomplishments at both the national and international level, including in high impact/selective academic journals.